core-interaction/core-interaction.github.io/topic/grid/index.md

 {% include figure.html src='/example/grid-column-row/demo' caption='Notice that we can leave off the *end line* if it doesn’t `span` multiple tracks, and also that you either add a `span` *or* a specific *end line* number.' height='48rem' %}

-You can also leave off the *start line* if you just want to specify a `span`:
+You can also leave off the *start line* if you just want to specify a `span`, regardless of where the item falls in the grid:

 {% include figure.html src='/example/grid-template-columns-span/demo' caption='I’ve added `grid-auto-flow: dense;` to the container—allowing the fifth item to [scoot up](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-flow) “before” the bigger one.' height='30rem' %}